Exploring a data-fusion approach for holistic pricing decisions

 Heineken’s Revenue Management Lead added: “SKIM has supported us and played a key role in this journey via co-hosting several workshops and bringing an external view and their expertise to further optimize our recommendations.”

-Holistic Revenue Management Analysis: Blending data sources (Wargaming exercises)
+Holistic Revenue Management Analysis: Blending data sources (Business Wargaming exercises)

-For this stage, we created wargaming workshops to more efficiently incorporate different data sources and make the process a bit more fun and engaging!
+For this stage, we created business wargaming workshops to more efficiently incorporate different data and information sources and make the process a bit more fun and engaging!

 Corporate wargaming simulates moves and countermoves in a commercial team setting.
 Teams of decision makers roleplay various scenarios to consider how the company and competitors will react to changes and to each other.

 We equip each team (brand + competition) with various data sets and/or the SKIM data-fusion pricing simulator, a dynamic pricing model which fuses the data in real-time.
 The tool generates highly accurate predictions of the results in different scenarios, such as what happens to volume or share when you raise/lower prices and responses from competitors.

 Armed with data, we send the teams off to their respective ‘headquarters’ rooms.